Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 Yet for all the qualms, by the fall of 2017 the USAID offices for three more countries – Liberia, Malawi and the Democratic Republic of Congo — agreed to set up cash-benchmarking experiments.
 And the Rwanda office agreed to a second experiment testing the effectiveness of a job-training program.

-Carbonell says he and Handel made a point of setting up these experiments on a timetable that ensured they would be well underway before the results from study of the Rwanda nutrition program came in.
+Carbonell says he and Handel made a point of setting up these experiments on a timetable that ensured they would be well underway before the results from the study of the Rwanda nutrition program came in.
 There seemed a good chance that the program would compare poorly to cash aid on, at the very least, cost-effectiveness given how little overhead cash aid requires.
 "We didn't want to give people the opportunity to get cold feet," says Carbonell.
 "And you know these kinds of findings could really force a strong reaction from the leadership within USAID."

 "Our hearts sank."